jpdery/moobile-core-doc/Source/Classes/Control/Image.md

 ### isLoaded() {#isLoaded}

-Indicates whether the image is loaded.
+Indicates whether this image is loaded.

 #### Returns:

-- `Boolean` Whether the image is loaded.
+- `Boolean` Whether this image is loaded.

 #### Example: